Science Communication & Society

 - Throughout the week, participants will develop their own product which will be presented at the end of the week.

-Do you want to participate?
-Please fill out the application form.
-We ask you to include a short CV (max 1 page) and a motivational letter (max 1 page) in which you cover:
+We ask you to include a short CV (max 1 page) and a motivation letter (max 1 page) in which you cover the following:

-Deadline for registration: 31 May 2019.
-Shortly after that, we will let you know if you were admitted.
+Deadline for registration: 31 March 2020.
+We will let you know by April 17 if you are admitted.